aymenfurter/custom-copilot-demo/README.md

 ### 3. Theme Customization

-The `ThemeCustomization` feature applies a custom theme to the Monaco editor.
+`ThemeCustomization` applies a custom theme to the Monaco editor.
 The custom theme is defined in the `MonacoTheme` object ([src/components/Editor/MonacoTheme.js](src/components/Editor/MonacoTheme.js)).

 ``` javascript
 _applyTheme() {